 (Don’t read until you’ve finished the experiment!)

 Just like Clark Kent needs a phone booth to change into Superman, dissolved carbon dioxide needs a special place to become a bubble, called a nucleation (“new-clee-AY-shun”) site.
 Bubbles form at nucleation sites and rise through the beverage until they pop at the surface.
-A nucleation site can be anything from a tiny fiber from a towel to the surfaces of the marble and raisin.
+A nucleation site can be anything from a tiny fiber from a towel to a speck of dust to the surfaces of the marble and raisin.

 The wrinkly raisin has more nucleation sites than the smooth marble.
-And more nucleation sites means more bubbles!
-But there’s only so much carbon dioxide dissolved in the water.
+And more nucleation sites means more bubbles.
+But there’s only so much carbon dioxide dissolved in the seltzer water.
 Eventually, the bubbles slow down because there’s not much carbon dioxide left.
 The gas is used up more quickly when there are more nucleation sites, as in the glass with the raisin.
+In the glass with the smooth marble, there were fewer bubbles at any given moment, but the seltzer stayed bubbly for longer.

 We’ll bet the bottle of room temperature seltzer was MUCH fizzier than the cold seltzer.
 That’s because cold water can hold a lot more carbon dioxide than warmer water, so it has fewer bubbles right away.
 More of the carbon dioxide escapes as gas bubbles at room temperature when you open the bottle—this causes the seltzer to shoot out of the bottle (and get someone very wet!).